-4.4.1 Gloves must be worn for:

-- Invasive procedures; - Contact with sterile sites and non-intact skin or mucous membranes; - All activities that have been assessed as carrying a risk of exposure to blood or body fluids; - In line with current Trust COVID-19 PPE guidance; - When handling sharps or contaminated devices; - Chemicals / hazardous substances (after COSHH assessment). - 4.4.2 The risk assessment prior to glove selection should include the following considerations: - The nature of the task; - The likelihood of contact with body substances; - Sterile or non-sterile; - Patient or user sensitivity to the glove material i.e. latex or nitrile. - 4.4.3 All gloves must conform to current EU legislation (C.E. marked) and UKCA mark (after 2023) as medical gloves for single use and be: - Appropriate for the task; - Low in extractable latex proteins; - Low in residual chemicals; - Powder-free.
+- 4.4.1 Gloves must be worn for: - Invasive procedures; - Contact with sterile sites and non-intact skin or mucous membranes: - All activities that have been assessed as carrying a risk of exposure to blood or body fluids: - In line with current Trust COVID-19 PPE guidance; - When handling sharps or contaminated devices; - Chemicals / hazardous substances (after COSHH assessment). - 4.4.2 The risk assessment prior to glove selection should include the following considerations: - The nature of the task; - The likelihood of contact with body substances; - Sterile or non-sterile; - Patient or user sensitivity to the glove material i.e. latex or nitrile. - 4.4.3 All gloves must conform to current EU legislation (C.E. marked) and UKCA mark (after 2023) as medical gloves for single use and be: - Appropriate for the task;

+- Low in extractable latex proteins;

+- Low in residual chemicals;

+- Powder-free.

-important that hands are washed thoroughly and dried before putting on gloves and after removing them.
+- 4.4.4 It must be remembered that gloves can fail, and it is therefore most important that hands are washed thoroughly and dried before putting on gloves and after removing them.

-4.4.5 See Attachment 2 for a reference chart that aids risk assessment and enables staff to make appropriate decisions about glove use.
+- 4.4.5 See Attachment 2 for a reference chart that aids risk assessment and enables staff to make appropriate decisions about glove use.

-4.4 Glove Usage
+4.5 Glove Usage

-- 4.4.1 Examination and Surgical Gloves are classified as single use medical devices and are subject to European Community Medical Devices Directives regulating the safety and marketing of all medical devices (MDA 2000) therefore must not be reused. - 4.4.2 Gloves must be changed between patients and between different activities on the same patient.
-Attachment 3 details what types of gloves are available, care, size and safe practice when using gloves. - 4.4.3 Gloves must be disposed of as clinical waste.
+- 4.5.1 Examination and Surgical Gloves are classified as single use medical devices and are subject to European Community Medical Devices Directives regulating the safety and marketing of all medical devices (MDA 2000) therefore must not be reused. - 4.5.2 Gloves must be changed between patients and between different activities on the same patient.
+Attachment 3 details what types of gloves are available, care, size and safe practice when using gloves. - 4.5.3 Gloves must be disposed of as clinical waste.